Skip to main content

 You can change your Digital Banking password once logged in to Digital Banking.
 Go to Settings then Security.
 You’ll be prompted to complete the two-factor authentication process.

 You can recover your Digital Banking username by selecting the Forgot Username link on the Digital Banking login page.
-From there, you're prompted for an account number (can be your checking, savings, or loan but not credit card or debit card), date of birth, and Social Security Number (SSN).
+From there, you're prompted for an account number (can be your checking, savings, or loan but not credit card or debit card), date of birth, and Taxpayer Identification Number (TIN).
 You’ll be prompted to complete the two-factor authentication process.

 You can reset your Digital Banking password by selecting the Forgot Password link on the Digital Banking login page.
-From there, you're prompted for your username, date of birth and Social Security Number (SSN).
+From there, you're prompted for your username, date of birth and Taxpayer Identification Number (TIN).
 You’ll be prompted to complete the two-factor authentication process.